Klepac-Ceraj-Lab/echo_metadata/discrepancies.md

 #### Renaming fixes

-No we have to rename files based on changes to SampleIDs.
+Now we have to rename files based on changes to SampleIDs.
 I'll do this with `find`, `grep` and a for loop.

 For example, to change